utzcoz/utzcoz.github.io/_posts/2019-06-02-Test-LiveData-in-Instrumentation-test.markdown

 The `LiveData.observe` method should run in main thread, but our test methods run in background thread, so we should use some tricks to avoid it if we want to test `LiveData` in Instrumentation tests.

 There is a method to use `InstantTaskExecutorRule` in library `androidx.arch.core:core-testing` to hook `DefaultTaskExecutor` to a normal `TaskExecutor` which pretends to run main thread.
-But it works fine when we use it with `testImplementation` for unit tests, but not for `androidTestImplmentation` for Instrumentation tests becuase of test runner(maybe).
+But it works fine when we use it with `testImplementation` for unit tests, but not for `androidTestImplementation` for Instrumentation tests because of test runner(maybe).
 But we can fix it to imitate `InstantTaskExecutorRule`, like below code snipped:

 ```java
 public static void hookMainThreadForLiveData() {